 The hip flexors

 Because these muscles are located at the front of the hip, they are responsible for important aspects of motion, such as our ability to kick, bend and run.
 When we sit for long periods they can become tight and cause discomfort or pain.
-In the same way that stretching our thigh and chest muscles is vital before a workout, so, too, is working on our hip flexors.
+In the same way stretching our thigh and chest muscles is vital before a workout, so too is working on our hip flexors.

 To stretch your hip flexor muscles try the half kneeling hip flexor stretch, which involves kneeling on one knee, with the other knee out in front of you at a right angle.
 Just lunge your upper body forward, feeling a ‘burn’ in the front of your hip.
 Maintain the stretch for several seconds, repeating the exercise five times.